SIGN UP FOR EXCLUSIVE UPDATES HERE.

 My goal is to build a long-term career as an author by writing page-turning, thoughtful and cinematic fiction – the sort of books that keep you up way past your bedtime and leave you hungry for the next.

-Saving Grace came along in 2013 and I spent six years crafting it.
-I’m now working on the second book in the series while seeking publication of the first.
-I think of each novel as a love affair – I’m a Libran, I fall in love with everything – but this one’s a keeper.
+I think of each novel as a love affair – I’m a Libran, I fall in love with everything – but Saving Grace is a keeper.
 It’s the story I’ve been waiting my whole life to tell.

-When I’m not writing, I work as a journalist, copywriter and editor through my company Heartspace Enterprises.
-I work across print and digital media, and the corporate, government and creative sectors.
-I’ve run a copywriting and graphic design agency, was a fiction editor of literary journal Wet Ink , have edited short story anthologies, been on panels at writers’ events, hosted book and magazine launches, reviewed books, been on radio and podcasts, run writing workshops… if you want to know more, head to the Heartspace website.
+When I’m not working on my novel, I work as a journalist, copywriter and editor through my company Heartspace Enterprises.
+I’ve run a copywriting and graphic design agency, was a fiction editor of literary journal Wet Ink , have edited short story anthologies, been on panels at writers’ events, hosted book and magazine launches, reviewed books, been on radio and podcasts, run writing workshops… you get the idea.

 I share my home with my highly creative son, a cat, and a galah who likes to set the neighbourhood dogs off by barking at night.
 I admit, I encourage it.